Exotic locations. Automobiles, trains, planes and private jet. Total relaxation and quality time with friends and family.

 Create A City Guide

 - One of the best parts of traveling is getting wrapped up in the local life and culture.
-Keep a notebook or running list on your phone of the different sites, some of the best restaurants in Bozeman, monuments, beaches and anything else you do on your trip.
+Keep a notebook or running list on your phone of the different sites, monuments, beaches and anything else you do on your trip.
 Your readers look to you for style advice, so it's a natural step to show them your other interests as well.
-Provide links and images, share your insider advice in a friendly and personal way.
+Share your insider advice in a friendly and personal way.
 In the same way we trust our friends to recommend activities and eats when we travel, your audience of friends and strangers alike trusts you, too!

 Share Purchases And Review Local Shops

 - Whether it's a grand department store in Paris or a flea market in Santa Fe, people love to know about where you actually buy things you love.
 Snap some photos of the ambiance, take note of what you purchase and if the store has a website or e-commerce component.
 It'll be like letting your readers in on a fabulous secret.